Rajinikanth’s Kaala is Pa Ranjith’s redemption for Kabali

 Use of animation to narrate the flashbacks of Kaala was a smart move, relative to having Rajinikanth play half his age in Kabali.
 Ranjith choosing not to dwell too much into Kaala’s emotions, maybe because it didn’t click the last time with the masses in Kabali.
 He was so cold in following this approach, he didn’t even let the death of the most loved character Selvi (Eswari Rao) to sink in.
 In fact, the director has not alloted not more than 30 seconds to mourn any kind of loss in the film.
 Consider, for example, Kaala has more personal reasons to seek vengeance against Hari Dada (Nana Patekar) than just the obvious conflict that the latter has been trying to encroach upon the land, which is the only identity of his people.
 Hari had murdered Kaala’s father and even drove the love of his life Zareena (Huma Qureshi) away from him for good.
 Instead of giving us a close view of Kaala’s emotional wounds, Ranjith just chooses to make passing references to them in a brief animated series.
 Again, had he wanted to shoot the flashbacks in live action, it would have required Rajinikanth playing the young Kaala, which the director clearly wanted to avoid.
 Ranjith’s touch-and-run approach to Kaala’s personal losses may keep us from feeling his pain, but it has helped to steer clear of potential dull moments in the narration.
 I think we can all agree that the flashback part in Kabali was a bit heavy on the script and it eventually weighed down the narration.

 With Kaala, Ranjith knew exactly what he wanted and what the fans expect of him while he’s wielding the megaphone for a Rajinikanth film.
 His new film was about Kaala’s war with the land sharks to protect Dharavi.
 In the times of war, a single death is not a tragedy but a mere statistic.
-When I reflect back on the film, it feels like Ranjith wanted to strip Kaala of all his personal baggage, including his family members so that he can attend a greater propose.
+When I reflect back on the film, it feels like Ranjith wanted to strip Kaala of all his personal baggage, including his family members so that he can attain a greater propose.
 In an intense moment in the climax, Kaala’s determination emboldens and he walks into a burning building and emerges on the other side untouched by the raging fire.
 It was as if it was his rebirth and he has been transformed into something that of a legend.
 He is not just the face of a movement anymore.
 He becomes the movement himself.
 He becomes a story of sacrifice and valour that will be used to inspire generations of people to keep fighting for their rights.

 While Kabali was a story about a defeated man’s shot at redemption, Kaala was Rajinith’s opportunity to give the audience their money’s worth of Rajinikanth-ism and packing his commentary on various social issues in each scene and every movement of his characters.
 Ranjith was more keen on propagating his belief, which is it takes the sacrifice of more than one head to usher in a revolution.